-Combining (\ref{eq:rn-2grow}) and (\ref{eq:man-varphi-lip}), we obtain that for any $x\in \varphi^{-1}(\widehat{\mathcal{ N}})\cap \mathcal{U}_1$,
+Combining (\ref{eq:rn-2grow}) and (\ref{eq:man-varphi-lip}), we obtain that for any $x\in \varphi^{-1}(\widehat{\mathcal{ N}})\cap \mathcal{U}_2$,

-It is clear that $\varphi^{-1}(\widehat{\mathcal{ N}})\cap \mathcal{U}_1$ is a neighborhood of $x^*$.
+It is clear that $\varphi^{-1}(\widehat{\mathcal{ N}})\cap \mathcal{U}_2$ is a neighborhood of $x^*$.
 Hence, we complete the proof.

-\begin{remark} Another way to prove Theorem \ref{thm:man-sosc} is using the intrinsic method that does not rely on chart, which is similar to the proof of \cite[Theorem 3.86]{BS13}.
-Thus, the neighborhood of $x^*$ where the quadratic growth condition holds is independent of chart.
-The reason that we use the chart-relying approach is to build the equivalence between M-SOSC for the manifold problem (\ref{eq:man-cone}) and traditional SOSC for the Euclidean problem (\ref{eq:rn-cone}). \end{remark}
+\begin{remark} Another approach to proving Theorem \ref{thm:man-sosc} involves an intrinsic method that does not rely on a coordinate chart.
+This approach is analogous to the proof provided in \cite[Theorem 3.86]{BS13}.
+This intrinsic method shows that the neighborhood of $ x^* $ where the quadratic growth condition holds is chart-independent.
+However, we use a chart-dependent approach to establish the equivalence between the M-SOSC for the manifold problem (\ref{eq:man-cone}) and the standard SOSC for the Euclidean problem (\ref{eq:rn-cone}). \end{remark}